 - Can you spend more time with them?
 How can you better use video and collaboration technology?

-Research in the behavioral sciences is showing how trust in one part of a system can specifically interact with trust in another part of the system.
+Behavioral science is showing how trust in one part of a system can interact with trust in another part of the system.
 Specifically, an employee’s trust in you as CEO or senior leader is trickled up and transferred from the amount of trust they have in their direct manager and in the processes and systems they interact with regularly.
 Therefore, making sure you know what is happening at the front line, ensuring fairness in all aspects of your employees’ work experience and communicating and engaging in a way fit for the times will enable you to develop more trust in your company.

 Robert Kovach is the Director of Leader Success for Cisco’s Leadership and Team Intelligence Practice Area.
 He has been an advisor to leadership teams of Fortune 500, FTSE 100 and FTSE Global 500 companies on driving business strategy through executive leadership effectiveness and organizational agility.
 The opinions expressed in this blog are his own and not those of Cisco.
 Contact him for speaking enquiries.